At the Easel Painting Trips in Provence with Tessa Baker

 - Lorgues is situated: 1 hour from Nice and Cannes, 1 hour from Aix en Provence, 45 minutes from St Tropez, 35 minutes from the Gorges du Verdun and 1 hour from Bandol.

 However, the real reason to make the trip to Lorgues is to attend one of Tessa Baker’s Paint Provence weeks.
-A trip for the artists of any level, the art-focused week is based out of David and Tessa’s restored farmhouse in Lorgues.
-From this Provencal home-base, course attendees are treated to a some of the best sights in the Var and a soupçon of the Cote d’Azur – all in the name of hunting for perfect sketching and painting locations.
-All that hard work behind the easel and sightseeing requires fuel; Tessa’s friend and chef Anna prepares exquisite meals for the group.
+These are trips for artists of any level, the art-focused week is based out of Tessa’s restored farmhouse in Lorgues.
+From this Provencal home-base, course attendees are treated to some of the best sights in the Var and a taste of the Cote d’Azur – while hunting for perfect sketching and painting locations.
+The hard work behind the easel and sightseeing requires fuel; Tessa’s friend and chef Anna prepares exquisite meals for the group.

 Tessa’s artistic talent speaks for itself in these photos, but I was curious about her background.
 She was born in London, England to what Tessa describes as “creative and dysfunctional parents.”
 As a young child, Tessa and her four sisters lived with their parents in the quintessential, lush English countryside in the village of Rousham.
 Then, they moved back to the capital and her parents’ marriage disintegrated.
 Early artistic interests that had sparked in Tessa while she worked with her mother on theatre set designs were crushed when her father sent her packing off to Switzerland to train as a chef.